cap-js/change-tracking/README.md

-# Welcome to @cap-js/opentelemetry-instrumentation
+# Welcome to @cap-js/change-tracking

 ## About this project

-`@cap-js/opentelemetry-instrumentation` is a CDS plugin providing [automatic OpenTelemetry instrumentation](https://opentelemetry.io/docs/concepts/instrumentation/automatic).
+`@cap-js/change-tracking` is a CDS plugin providing ...

-Documentation can be found at [cap.cloud.sap](https://cap.cloud.sap/docs) and [opentelemetry.io](https://opentelemetry.io/docs).
+Documentation can be found at [cap.cloud.sap](https://cap.cloud.sap/docs).

 ## Requirements